 In India, you will see things that will leave you profoundly changed.
 You will taste and experience things that you will never find in any other country.
 It can be a challenging country to visit but it’s totally achievable to travel as a solo woman.
 Don’t let negative stories stop you from experiencing one of the most amazing places in the world.
 India is worth being a little uncomfortable for.
 I have lived and travelled solo in India, and some of the best experiences have been when locals have gone out of their way to look after me due to my status as solo female traveller.
-I also have a few hard-won lessons that might make your life easier.
+I also have a few hard-won lessons and travel advice for women in India that might make your travels easier.

 Lower your expectations

 If you’ve lived in a ‘developed’ country, don’t expect the same here in India.
 The way of life is different and the living conditions reflect that.
 The best advice I could give you, is to embrace it.
 In a country of 1.3 billion people, there’s nothing you can do to change anything.
 When frustrating, illogical things happen, just take a deep breath and remind yourself that this will make a great story when you’re safely back home.

 Pack light.
 I only travel with my backpack.
 The weather is fairly consistent and services like laundry are common.

 It’s generally too hot to sleep with blankets, but a silk sleeping bag liner is the perfect option.
 It keeps the mosquitoes off, and most importantly, is clean when hotel sheets often are not.